fpwong/BlueprintAssistWiki/README.md

-This repo is for submitting issues for the Blueprint Assist plugin.
+This repo is for submitting issues for the Blueprint Assist plugin and tracking when new updates are released

 ---